titanzhang/docker-registry-ui/README.md

 # About this REPO
 It's been forked from [docker-registry-ui](https://github.com/Joxit/docker-registry-ui).
-Changed the base image to debian, so that it can be ported to Raspbian.
+Modified the base image to debian, so that it can be ported to Raspbian.

 # Original README
 ## Overview